sadiabashir12/Library-Management-System/docs/DATAFLOW.md

 - Book borrowing transactions are stored in the ISSUES table.
 - Fine records for overdue books are stored in the FINES table.

+## Table Dependencies
+-The BOOKS table depends on AUTHORS and CATEGORIES.
-The ISSUES table depends on MEMBERS and BOOKS tables.
-The FINES table depends on the ISSUES table.
+-The ISSUES table depends on MEMBERS and BOOKS.
+-The FINES table depends on the ISSUES table.

 ## Data Output

 The system generates:
-- available books lists
+- Available books lists
-- issued books reports
+- Issued books reports
-- overdue books reports
+- Overdue books reports
-- fine reports
+- Fine reports
-- member borrowing history
+- Member borrowing history
-- inventory management information
+- Inventory management information

 The data can also be exported for reporting and analytics purposes.